-- A claim for a woman who sustained a brain injury and required full time nursing care, her daughter was appointed Litigation Friend in her case.
+- In a claim for a woman who sustained a brain injury and required full-time nursing care, her daughter was appointed Litigation Friend in her case.

 - A claim for a man who sustained a brain injury and was left in a minimally conscious state and his son was appointed Litigation Friend in his case.

 - A child who lost her mother due to clinical negligence and her father was appointed her Litigation Friend

 - Two children who lost their father due to clinical negligence and their mother was appointed their Litigation Friend.